strongswan/davici/README.md

 ## Use in multithreaded code ##

-davici is not thread save in the sense that multiple threads may operate on a single connection concurrently.
+davici is not thread safe in the sense that multiple threads may operate on a single connection concurrently.
 It does not perform any locking.
 Individual threads may operate on individual connections, though, and multiple threads may also use a single connection if any call to davici functions is